Canvas

 canvas.scrollTo(selected, { behavior: 'smooth' });

-// Force the scroll, even if the element is alredy visible
+// Force the scroll, even if the element is already visible

 canvas.scrollTo(selected, { force: true });